Pyrotherium: Skull

 The mandible was robust and had a well-developed, long and narrow symphysis extending to the second molar, a marked foramen posterior to the third molar, and a large maseteric fossa.
-It only has only two incisors, which protrude forward and are oriented like the upper incisors at a 45° angle, making contact with the tips of these; it has been thought that these could be the second incisors (i2), but their actual identification is uncertain.
+It only has only two incisors, which protrude forward and are oriented like the upper incisors at a 45° angle, making contact with the tips of them; it has been thought that these could be the second incisors (i2), but their actual identification is uncertain.
 At least in P. macfaddeni have a layer of enamel that only covers the ventral part of the incisors.
 As in the maxilla, it has bilophodont premolars and molars; the structure of the molars is reminiscent of that found in other large archaic mammals, such as dinocerates, Barytherium and deinotheriids.